-What is the Average Revenue Per Account (ARPA)?
+What is the ARPA?

-The Average Revenue Per Account (ARPA) quantifies a SaaS or subscription-based company’s average monthly recurring revenue (MRR) per account and is most often segmented into distinct cohorts (groups) of customers.
+ARPA, or “average revenue per account”, quantifies a SaaS or subscription-based company’s average monthly recurring revenue (MRR) per account and is most often segmented into distinct cohorts (groups) of customers.

 Table of Contents